DVMProject/dvmhost/README.md

 - `-DENABLE_SETUP_TUI=0` - This will disable the setup/calibration TUI interface.
 - `-DENABLE_TUI_SUPPORT=0` - This will disable TUI support project wide.
 Any projects that require TUI support will not compile, or will have any TUI components disabled.

-### Compiled Protocol Options
+## dvmhost Configuration

-Support for DMR, P25 and NXDN protocols are enabled out of the box.
-What "compiled-in" support means is whether or not the host will perform _any_ processing for the specified protocol (and this is regardless of whether or not the `config.yml` has a protocol specified for being enabled or not).
+This source repository contains configuration example files within the configs folder, please review `config.example.yml` for the `dvmhost` for details on various configurable options.
+When first setting up a DVM instance, it is important to properly set the channel "Identity Table" or "Logical Channel ID" (or LCN ID) data, within the `iden_table.dat` file and then calibrate the modem.

-The abiliy to enable/disable protocols was removed in 3.6.
+The `iden_table.dat` file contains critical information used by `dvmhost` (and some other related applications) to calculate frequencies for Rx/Tx, these calculations are used for over the air broadcast messages that direct radios to which frequency to tune to when in trunking mode.
+Additionally, the `iden_table.dat` frequency calculations are also used to determine what frequency a hotspot operates on.

-## Configuration
+There is a helper CLI Python tool called `iden-channel-calculator` (For more information please, see: https://github.com/DVMProject/iden-channel-calculator) to help calculate and generate `iden_table.dat` entries, along with determine which relative channel number relates to a specified frequency.

-When first setting up a DVM instance, it is required to properly set the "Logical Channel ID" (or LCN ID) data and then calibrate the modem.
+It should also be important to read and review the [calibration notes](#calibration-notes) below.

-### Initial Setup
+### Initial Setup Steps

 The following setups assume the host is compiled with the setup TUI mode (if availble).
 It is possible to setup the modem without the setup TUI, and requires manually modifying `config.yml` and the `iden_table.dat` files.

-1. Edit `config.yml` and ensure the settings for the modem are correct, find the "modem" section in "system".
+1. Create/Edit `config.yml` and ensure the settings for the modem are correct, find the "modem" section in "system".
 Check that the uart protocol has the appropriate UART port and port speed set (the config.yml defaults to /dev/ttyUSB0 and 115200).
 2. Start `dvmhost` as follows: `/path/to/dvmhost -c /path/to/config.yml --setup`.
 This will start the dvmhost setup TUI mode.
 3. Using the TUI user interface, use the "Setup" menu to set default parameters.
     3.1.
 The "Logging & Data Configuration" submenu allows you to alter the various logging file paths and levels, as well as paths to data files (such as the `iden_table.dat` file).